wwarriner/uabrc.github.io/docs/data_management/transfer/globus.md

 1. Click "X Delete Collection" and a confirmation dialog will open at the top of the page.
 Respond to the dialog to delete the collection, or to cancel.

     ![!Delete Collection confirmation dialog banner.](./images/globus_107_shared_delete.png)

+## How Do Guest Collections Work?

+A Guest Collection can be thought of as a gateway to your data.
+The gateway is prepared in advance with your credentials.
+You choose who can access your data through the Guest Collection.
+When another user accesses the Guest Collection, the data is shared with them on your behalf, using your credentials, which were prepared in advance.
+Everything happens seamlessly, as though the other user had credentials of their own to access the data.
+However, the other user does not ever see your credentials.

+The table below gives a summary of some of the details of who has access to what data, and how, when accessing a Guest Collection.

+{{ read_csv('data_management/tutorial/res/how-guest-collections-work.csv', keep_default_na=False) }}